 What makes StarCraft’s continued survival ever-more impressive is that it is pretty much the only RTS holding a place at major e-sporting events, and the only one to compete with titans League of Legends and Dota 2.
 MOBAs have risen up and dominated e-sports for a number of years now and have perhaps threatened StarCraft’s place there but it’s still standing.
 So while fewer people seem to be talking about it, the old timer can still keep up with the young guns of e-sports today and net in good viewers.
 Where StarCraft goes from here is anybody’s guess.
 People will continue to predict its death and that might happen, however we could still see StarCraft in 5-10 years time, especially given Brood War’s legacy.

-However, to predict StarCraft’s demise now may not be too ridiculous.
-Blizzard has just released the final expansion for StarCraft II and it’s unlikely that will have the legs Brood War had due to it having to compete with MOBAs.
-How Blizzard approach StarCraft in the coming years will be vital to the game’s future.
+Doomsayers may yet have their day as Blizzard has just released the final expansion for StarCraft II and it’s unlikely that will have the legs Brood War had due to it having to compete with MOBAs, but as I have said, I wouldn’t count StarCraft out just yet.
+How Blizzard approaches StarCraft in the coming years will be vital to the game’s future.
 A third addition to the franchise could see a boost in popularity however time will tell.
 For now, all we can do is admire how StarCraft is still going and continue to predict its downfall.